Ürgüp

 Old Village

-A towering rock-carved fortress, offering a breathtaking view of Cappadocia’s fairy chimneys and valleys.
-Climb its ancient staircases for a panoramic view, particularly enchanting at sunset.
+Climb this towering rock-carved fortress’ ancient staircases for a panoramic view, particularly enchanting at sunset.
 Rich in history, this castle has witnessed countless victories and defeats, but the true winners are those who conquer its heights to witness the unforgettable beauty that awaits.

-Formerly known as Sinasos, this charming village is renowned for its history and stunning architecture.
-The village is a blend of Greek and Turkish cultures, reflecting its diverse heritage.
+Formerly known as Sinasos, the village is a blend of Anatolian Greek and Turkish cultures, reflecting its diverse heritage.
 Visitors can walk along preserved stone houses, historic churches, and monasteries.
-For those looking to take home a piece of Mustafapaşa, the village offers a variety of handmade souvenirs.
+For those looking to take home a piece of Mustafapaşa, the village proudly presents a variety of handmade souvenirs.
 Among the most notable are the handmade dolls called Kitre.

 Constantin Eleni Church